kerphi/phpfreechat/doc/hooks.md

 The hook must return true if operator, false if not an operator on this channel.

-Example which filter none ascii characters from the login:
+Example which give op rights to "kerphi" login when he joins "Kerphi's room" channel:
 ```php
 $GLOBALS['pfc_hooks']['pfc.isop'][5] = function ($app, $req, $res) {
   return function ($login, $channel, $uid, $cid) use ($app, $req, $res) {